yamau6809/nodeCmdLineToolSample/README.md

-# Creating Command Line Tool with JavaScript and publish it.
+# Creating Command Line Tool with JavaScript and publish it